ARTIST RESIDENCY PROGRAM

 SOHO20’s Residency Lab invites artists (or collaborative groups) to take over our gallery space for six weeks in the summer.
 During this time, the gallery will remain open for a portion of our public hours, and for events, creating a direct link between the artists’ process and the visiting public.
 This program is designed to support alternative practices and facilitate the creation of new work, while offering opportunities for artists to experiment, collaborate, and interact with visitors.

-This year’s Open Call Jury Panel was comprised of:
+The 2018 Open Call Jury Panel was comprised of:

 Carla Hernandez (SOHO20’s Board President / Programs Chair)

-Ginny Huo (Artist and former SOHO20 Artist in Residence)
+Sarah G Sharp (Artist, Educator, and former SOHO20 Artist in Residence)

 Rachel Steinberg (SOHO20 Gallery Director)